 Nicola Sturgeon: Omicron ‘tsunami’ is beginning to hit Scotland

-The First Minister told a briefing that 51.4% of Covid-19 cases in Scotland are likely Omicron.
+The First Minister said 51.4% of Covid-19 cases in Scotland are now likely to be Omicron.

-She said the R number, which measures the rate of infection, could be above four and that cases of the virus have increased by more than 40% in the past week.
+The R number, which measures the rate of infection, could be above four and cases of the virus have increased by more than 40% in the past week, the First Minister said during a coronavirus briefing.

 She urged people to stay at home in the run-up to Christmas, saying the emergence of Omicron has been the “cruellest of blows”.